vatpac-technology/sops/docs/aerodromes/procedural/Albury.md

     *XEB is now laterally separated from aircraft over east of the highway*
     **AY ADC:** "XEB, requirement to remain at least 1nm west of the highway, cleared visual approach"
     **XEB:** "Remain at least 1nm west of the highway, cleared visual approach, XEB"

+### Surveillance
+Surveillance coverage can be expected to be available at all levels in the AY CTR.
+Although AY ADC is **not permitted** to use surveillance for separation, BLA may assist by establishing surveillance separation standards via coordination

 ## Coordination
 ### Departures